⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 4. Tirzepatide for Weight Loss: What Results to Expect

-Tirzepatide produces dose-dependent weight loss ranging from 16.5% to 22.5% of body weight in clinical trials, making it the most effective FDA-approved pharmacological weight loss treatment currently available.
+Tirzepatide produces dose-dependent weight loss ranging from 16.5% to 22.5% of body weight in clinical trials, making it the most effective FDA-approved pharmacological weight loss treatment now available.
 These results represent a paradigm shift in obesity pharmacotherapy.

 Tirzepatide Weight Loss Timeline

-Understanding the tirzepatide weight loss timeline helps set realistic expectations.
+Grasp the tirzepatide weight loss timeline helps set realistic expectations.
 Most patients notice appetite suppression within the first 1 to 2 weeks of starting treatment.
-Measurable weight loss typically begins within the first 4 weeks, with the most rapid weight loss occurring during the first 6 months.
+Measurable weight loss often begins within the first 4 weeks, with the most rapid weight loss occurring during the first 6 months.
 Weight loss continues more gradually through 12 to 18 months, with maximum effects seen at 72 weeks in the SURMOUNT-1 trial.

 Before and After: What the Data Shows

 The before and after tirzepatide weight loss results from clinical trials are striking.
-In SURMOUNT-1, participants started with an average weight of approximately 231 lbs (105 kg).
-At 72 weeks on the 15 mg dose, average weight loss was approximately 52 lbs (23.6 kg), representing 22.5% of starting body weight.
-Approximately 57% of participants on the highest dose achieved at least 20% weight loss, and 36% achieved at least 25% weight loss — outcomes previously seen only with bariatric surgery.
+In SURMOUNT-1, participants started with an average weight of about 231 lbs (105 kg).
+At 72 weeks on the 15 mg dose, average weight loss was about 52 lbs (23.6 kg), representing 22.5% of starting body weight.

 5. Tirzepatide Dosage Guide & Titration Schedule

 Tirzepatide dosing starts at 2.5 mg once weekly and can be titrated up to a maximum of 15 mg once weekly, with dose increases every 4 weeks based on tolerability.
-This gradual titration schedule is designed to minimize gastrointestinal side effects while allowing the body to adapt to the medication.
+This gradual titration schedule is designed to minimize gut side effects while allowing the body to adapt to the medication.

 Table 1: Complete Tirzepatide Dosage Titration Schedule